 Board member Lance Ott didn’t seek re-election, saying he didn’t have the time in his schedule.

-Incumbents Erich Pearson of Sparc and John Davis of Northwest Cannabis didn’t receive enough votes to be re-elected, according to Smith.
+Incumbents Erich Pearson of SPARC (San Francisco Patient and Resource Center) and John Davis of Northwest Cannabis didn’t receive enough votes to be re-elected, according to Smith.